-Tertade de Injante / teadem Safe from accidental injury and death titutions and rvices in gland.
-24 - Gove wate child coun - Every child has the right to the best possible health. vernments must provide good quality health care, clean ter, nutritious food and a clean environment so that dren can stay healthy.
-Richer countries must help poorer ntries achieve this.
+5 ( .
+Mertadoc CL Injunt Academ tg Etitos Safe from accidental injury and death the locality of the school and to society more widely B4: enable students to acquire a broad general knowledge of and respect for public institutions and services in England.
+24 - Every child has the right to the best possible health.
+Governments must provide good quality health care, clean water, nutritious food and a clean environment so that children can stay healthy.
+Richer countries must help poorer countries achieve this.
 M2 - understanding of the consequences of their behaviour and actions.
-Identify the effect of people's actions online and consider ways of keeping myself and others safe Recognise that I can be an 'upstander' by choosing not to join in Identify up to four adults in my life who I trust and how I can ask them for help if I have a problem online Playing Games Describe what personal information is and the importance of not sharing this Recognise different feelings they might encounter online and how the body might tell them something 'doesn't feel right' Identify up to four adults in my life who I trust and how to ask them for help if I have a problem online Emergencies and Getting Help Safely get help in an emergency, including calling 999 Understand how to care for myself and others Basic First Aid Learn first aid skills Feel confident to help someone who needs first aid Feel able to help someone in need of first aid Online Friends Describe the qualities that make a good friend Identify that people online may not tell the truth Explain the difference between a secret and a surprise Identify up to four adults in my life who I trust and how to ask them for help if I have a problem online Safe from bullying and discrimination to jo stop 30 - custo share they 31 - - Every child has the right to meet with other children and oin groups and organisations, as long as this does not o other people from enjoying their rights. - Every child has the right to learn and use the language, toms and religion of their family, whether or not these are red by the majority of the people in the country where y live. - Every child has the right to relax, play and take part in a e range of cultural and artistic activities.
+Identify the effect of people's actions online and consider ways of keeping myself and others safe Recognise that I can be an 'upstander' by choosing not to join in Identify up to four adults in my life who I trust and how I can ask them for help if I have a problem online Playing Games Describe what personal information is and the importance of not sharing this Recognise different feelings they might encounter online and how the body might tell them something 'doesn't feel right' Identify up to four adults in my life who I trust and how to ask them for help if I have a problem online Emergencies and Getting Help Safely get help in an emergency, including calling 999 Understand how to care for myself and others Basic First Aid Learn first aid skills Feel confident to help someone who needs first aid Feel able to help someone in need of first aid Online Friends Describe the qualities that make a good friend Identify that people online may not tell the truth Explain the difference between a secret and a surprise Identify up to four adults in my life who I trust and how to ask them for help if I have a problem online Safe from bullying and discrimination 15 - Every child has the right to meet with other children and to join groups and organisations, as long as this does not stop other people from enjoying their rights.
+30 - Every child has the right to learn and use the language, customs and religion of their family, whether or not these are shared by the majority of the people in the country where they live.
+31 - Every child has the right to relax, play and take part in a wide range of cultural and artistic activities.
 So1 - use of a range of social skills in different contexts, including working and socialising with pupils from different religious, ethnic and socio-economic backgrounds Rights, Responsibilities and Respect Know how to be kind to others Explain how certain behaviours help us show respect to others (such as kindness, helpfulness and honesty)Be able to show gratitude for the kind behaviour of others Respecting Uniqueness Explain what special and unique mean